cylc/cylc-uiserver/README.md

 ### For Multi-User Setups

-Run a central [JupyterHub](https://github.com/jupyterhub/jupyterhub) server under a user account with the privilages required to spawn `cylc` processes as other users.
+Run a central [JupyterHub](https://github.com/jupyterhub/jupyterhub) server under a user account with the privileges required to spawn `cylc` processes as other users.

 ```bash